How many resident positions are there?

 Is the program unopposed?

-No. Suburban has residencies in Family Medicine, General Surgery and Traditional
+No. Suburban has residencies in Family Medicine, and Transitional Internship.

 Does your program offer positions outside of the Match?